Danielco7/Danielco7/README.md

 - 🌱 I’m currently learning **Electrical Engineering**

 - 💬 Ask me about **my hobbies!
-In addition to my passion for learning new things, I love traveling ✈️ to new destinations, hiking in nature 🌲, playing the piano 🎹, caring for plants 🌱, enjoying video games 🎮 and experimenting with cooking 🍳.**
+In addition to my passion for learning new things, I love traveling ✈️ to new destinations, hiking in nature 🌲, playing the piano 🎹, caring for plants 🌱, enjoying video games 🎮 and experimenting with cooking 🍳**

-- ⚡ Fun fact **I confidently built my kitchen from the ground up, creating a space that perfectly suits my culinary ambitions.**
+- ⚡ Fun fact **I built my kitchen from the ground up, tailoring it to my culinary ambitions.
+Being quite tall, I customized the space to suit my height and ensure comfort in every detail**

 <h3 align="left">Connect with me:</h3>
 <div align="left">